Free Grace United: History

-2009 - The first permanent location of The Crossing at Woodland Fellowship was purchased across the street from Elk River High School.
+After meeting in a movie theater for 5 years, the first permanent location of The Crossing at Woodland Fellowship was purchased in 2009 across the street from Elk River High School.
 The church's name was abbreviated to "The Crossing," and plans were initiated to expand the church into neighboring cities.

-In October of 2009, The Crossing's first satellite campus was launched at Westwood Elementary in Zimmerman, Minnesota.
+In October of 2009, The Crossing's first satellite campus was launched at in Zimmerman, MN.
+In September of 2010, a campus was launched in Big Lake, MN at a bar called The Friendly Buffalo.

-2010 - In February, The Crossing committed to fully support an orphanage in Haiti after the January earthquake that left the country devastated.
-In June, the first THRILL+MOVE Conference was held at the Elk River Campus.
-The new Big Lake Campus launched in September at a bar called The Friendly Buffalo in Big Lake, Minnesota.
 The church made local news when it gave away four pairs of Vikings season tickets on the opening weekend of its series "First & Goal."

-2011 - A permanent location was purchased for the Zimmerman church in May.

-2013 - The Crossing changed its tagline from "church for people who don’t do church" to "Guilt free.
-Grace full."

-2014 - In February, The Elk River location's remodel and expansion opened, providing greater lobby space, a larger auditorium, and more parking.
-The church opened Free Grace Bible College to help laypeople learn more about and practice their Christian faith.
+The main campus in Elk River, MN quickly outgrew its space, and from 2012-2014 built out its permanent location.
+In February of 2014, the Elk River campus's remodel and expansion opened, providing greater lobby space, a larger auditorium, and more parking.
+In fall of 2014 the church established Free Grace Bible College (FGBC) to help laypeople learn more about and practice their Christian faith.
+FGBC offered two programs: a one-year Diploma in Biblical Studies and an Associates in Church Leadership & Ministry.

-2015 - The St. Cloud location of FGU launched in February.

-2016 - In January, the church celebrated the launch of the St. Michael location in the newly opened St. Michael Cinema.

-2018 - The church launched five new locations throughout the Twin Cities area.
+Over the course of the next several years, The Crossing saw more Minnesota locations started in St Cloud, St Michael, St Paul, Minneapolis, Princeton, Albertville, the Mille Lacs County Jail, and more.

-2019 - The church changed its name to "Free Grace United" on March 31, 2019, to reflect a new ministry philosophy.
-This year the church also added a ministry to inmates at the Mille Lacs County Jail.
+The Crossing Church changed its name to "Free Grace United" on March 31, 2019, to reflect a new ministry philosophy centered around planting local churches in small towns, led by their own pastors (instead of video preaching), united around the same vision, mission, and values.

-2020 - Free Grace United offered online-only church from March 22 through June 1 due to the COVID-19 pandemic.

-2021 - A church in Downtown Minneapolis (Grace in the City) became a Free Grace United location in January.
+In 2021, a church in downtown Minneapolis called Grace in the City became a Free Grace United location in January.
 The church also purchased and renovated a former movie theater to use as a meeting space in Milaca, MN.
 In August, the St Paul location of Free Grace United became an independent, autonomous church called Second Story Church; they remain in the Free Grace United Network.
-Free Grace United also began a partnership with Pastors Timothy and Teresa Nyandika, pastors of four churches in Kenya, who integrated their four churches with Free Grace United.
-The church also resumed its ministry to Mille Lacs County Jail inmates which had been closed due to the COVID-19 pandemic.
+In fall of 2021, Free Grace United also began a partnership with Pastors Timothy and Teresa Nyandika, pastors of four churches in Kenya, who integrated their four churches with Free Grace United.

-2022 - Pastor Ehtsham of Pakistan officially became a Free Grace United Pastor and launched two FGU churches in Pakistan.
-In February, FGU purchased Pine Lake Camps from Converge and began conducting ministry for children and youth in the state of Iowa.
+In 2022, Pastor Ehtsham of Pakistan officially became a Free Grace United (FGU) pastor and launched two FGU churches in Pakistan.
+In February, FGU purchased Pine Lake Camps in Eldora, Iowa, from Converge and began conducting ministry for children and youth in the state of Iowa.
 In April, an FGU church was launched in Eldora, IA.
-In September two more churches were launched in Albia, IA and Chariton, IA.
+In September two more Iowa churches were launched in Albia and Chariton.